Aysha Amin (DK)

 Aysha Amin (DK) is an artist, project manager, curator CAFx Aarhus Architecture Festival and co-founder of the art, culture and architecture platform Andromeda 8220, based in Gellerup.
 As the Aarhus correspondent writer for the international architecture magazine and platform The Funambulist, Amin engages with the politics of space and bodies.
 Amin’s works have been exhibited at the Venice Architecture Biennale 2018 and at DAAD Galerie during the Berlin Biennale 2020, among other places.

 Call & Response

-This exhibition is presented as part of Call & Response, an experimental project that activates two window galleries as sites for collaborative exhibition-making.
+Mergel is the fourth exhibition in Call & Response, an experimental project that activates two window galleries as sites for collaborative exhibition-making.
 The two galleries are The Demo Room in Aarhus, Denmark and AirSpace Gallery in Stoke-on-Trent, UK) as sites for collaborative exhibition-making.
-Structured as a back-and-forth exhibition series, where one exhibition is made in direct response to another, Call & Response invites four Danish and four British artists to create exhibitions involving a degree of improvisation and reciprocity.
+Call & Response is structured as a back-and-forth exhibition series, where one exhibition is made in direct response to another.

 Call & Response is curated by Pamela Grombacher, in collaboration with AirSpace Gallery and Galleri Image.